acasto/iptic-memex/README.md

 ![Imgur Image](https://i.imgur.com/XGxn7my.gif)

 One of the more useful ways to use this program is to chat or ask questions about a file.
-This can be done by supplying the `--file` or `-f` flag to the `chat` or `ask` subcommands.
-The file will be loaded into the context through the prompt and avialbe for you to ask questions about.
+This can be done by supplying one or more `--file` or `-f` flags to the `chat` or `ask` subcommands.
+The file(s) will be loaded into the context through the prompt and available for you to ask questions about.

 For example:
 - `python main.py chat -f problem_code.py`
-- `python main.py ask -f logfile.txt`
+- `python main.py ask -f code.txt -f logfile.txt`

 **Note:** Attaching large files can quickly exceed the token limit of your chosen model.
 Often it can be useful to copy the relevant parts into a new file and chat about that instead.
 For example, a particular function or method.

+# Changelog

+### 1.1.0 (04/03/2023) - Added ability to accept multiple '-f' options for all modes

 # License